-Regulation exists in many forms, from employer-led to statutory, with a number of variations in structure and processes but with a common aim to ensure public safety.
-The reason for such variation is historical legal frameworks which over time, have seen changes to rules and regulations, often in relation to fitness and practice arrangements.
+Regulation exists in many forms, from employer-led to statutory, with several variations in structure and processes but with a common aim to ensure public safety.
+The reason for such variation is historical legal frameworks which over time, have seen changes to rules and regulations, often in relation to fitness to practice arrangements.

 We currently have three approaches to regulation including: